streamr-dev/streamr-spark-integrations/java-spark/README.md

 # Usage

-This is how you integrate the StreamrCustomReceiver to Sparks executor.
+This is how you integrate the StreamrCustomReceiver to Spark's executor.
 Streamr API key and Stream ID can be found in [Streamr's editor](https://www.streamr.com/core) after you have created an account and a stream.

 ``` java
  SparkConf conf = new SparkConf();